facuolivamar/LIA-UserManagement-GUS/README.md

 # LIA-UserManagement-GUS
-This is the Lia's User Management repository for the "GUS" module.
+This is the Lia's User Management repository for the "GUS" Service.